 So what’s my favorite benefits programme?
 If I had to pick one, it’s likely to be the first benefits programme I’ve put in place in my previous companies, which is discounts.
 And yes, this is before I even joined Reward Gateway.

-Tracy Mellor, Group People Director at Reward Gateway, calls an employee discounts programme a company’s "secret sauce."
-Why, because it gets employees to come back to your benefits (and often your communications portal) time after time on a daily and weekly basis, creating something which in communications is called ‘stickiness’.
+We like to call our employee discounts programme a company’s "secret sauce."
+Why, because it gets employees to come back to your benefits (and often your communications portal) time after time on a daily and weekly basis, creating something which in communications is called "stickiness."

 And while that stickiness is great, what I also like about employee discounts programmes is that they create some aura of mystery, similar to the secret sauces at McDonalds and KFC.
 So much so that these companies go to elaborate lengths to maintain secrecy on the ingredients.
 Now I’m not saying that we should hide the "ingredients" of our employee discounts programmes, but if done properly the benefit can give your company a competitive advantage by having a product that other companies aspire to have.